 In the other front, Snart and Hunter pretend to be Feds to track Savage’s alleged involvement in the mysterious kidnappings and deaths that’s taking place in the sleepy town of Harmony Falls, Oregon.
 Stein and Sara get work at a local psychiatric hospital and in what’s revealed, the only tell all is from the man himself.
 He talks about destiny when the meteorite is found in the opening act, and the kids go missing.

 The team deal with Savage but after he gets shot out the window, the end results feels too tidy.
-The episode has to wrap itself up.
 This team exists as quickly as they enter, and yet, the people they have affected will remember them for a long time — especially the happy teens Jackson helped bring back together.
 His involvement feels too heavily borrowed from Back to the Future, and to see what the two does in the future, if he sees them, again can be amusing.

 Oddly, no one questions the zombie hawk apocalypse at the hospital.
 It’s like the Men in Black from the films arrived to wipe a lot of memories.
 Unless Snart and Hunter did something to sweep the events under the rug, this trip to the 50’s is not quite over.